 Porcupine Tree - Fear Of A Blank Planet

 I've got a confession to make I guess.
-The first time I heard of Porcupine Tree was through Opeth, when band mastermind Steve Wilson produced Blackwater Park and sang a few lines on (I think) 'Bleak'
+The first time I heard of Porcupine Tree was through Opeth, when band mastermind Steve Wilson produced Blackwater Park and sang a few lines on (I think) 'Bleak'.

-In Absentia and thought: "Hey this is a cool band', thank you Opeth.
+I really liked his voice so that's when I listened to In Absentia and thought: "Hey this is a cool band', thank you Opeth.
 I'm not at all familiar with their older material so my opinion regarding their latest release Fear Of A Blank Planet only applies as a comparison to their last two albums.

 To start that comparison, I thought Deadwing was a bit of a let down.
 It had a few amazing tracks, but overall I thought the album to be a bit disappointing.
 So enter their new album.
 It's somewhat of a concept-album regarding Steve Wilson's concerns about the current MTV-youth, their lack of an attention-span and will to consume all kinds of prefab shit without appreciation of real art.
 Maybe Steve sees his record sales decline.